16 Ways to Recognize a Psychopath

 Inflated Self Worth

 The Earth doesn’t revolve around the sun; it revolves around the psychopath.
 At least, that’s what they believe.
-Though the symptom may present itself in a variety of different ways, psychopaths truly believe that they are the centre of the universe.
+Though the symptom may present itself in a variety of different ways, psychopaths truly believe that they are the center of the universe.
 They measure events, not by how they affect the world as a whole, but by how they affect them personally.

 Manipulative